 Would my surrogate send you receipts for reimbursement (doctor’s visits, copays, etc) or does that come from my agency or the doctor?

 TSEMCI™ has an online form available on its website by which your surrogate, egg donor, or agency can submit requests for reimbursement.
 The form requests receipts evidencing the expense and/or links to MapQuest or Google Maps to verify mileage.
 Our website and expense reimbursement form are mobile friendly and the form can be completed and submitted from a smart phone or tablet.
 An example of this type of reimbursement request would be for travel-related expenses to and from the fertility clinic on the day of the embryo transfer or egg retrieval procedure or reimbursement/payment of a medical bill.

 What if I have a question about what a payment was for or why it was made?

-You get a detailed statement emailed to you every month which outlines each payment that was made, the check number, and the reason for the payment.
-You also can request a statement at any time (24/7) through our website and a statement will be send to you current through the day it is sent.
+You get a detailed statement emailed to you on or about the 10th day of every calendar month.
+The statements are sent beginning in the month after that in which you make your first deposit.
+Each statement explains each payment that was made, the date of payment, the method of payment, the person to whom the payment was made, and the reason for the payment.
+You also can request a statement at any time (24/7) on our website and a current statement will be send to you for your review.